Office hours: 08:30 - 19:00 (GMT+2)

 A self-drive in the Kruger National Park or a safari in a private game reserve?
 A question asked by tourists and locals alike, time and time again.
 Surely the animals are the same?
 One could even argue that between the Kruger and a private game reserve such as the Sabi Sand one could see exactly the same elephant, since the animals have the luxury of roaming freely between the two reserves.
 But that’s rubbish.
 And here’s why…

 My first ever sighting of a hyena was on a main road in the Kruger National Park – it was a hyena pup.
 What a sight!
-But instead of being able to follow the hyena through the bush in a 4×4, we were jostling for a vantage point with a bunch of other tourists.
-In a closed VW Golf.
+But instead of being able to follow the hyena through the bush in a 4×4, as you would do in a private reserve, we were jostling for a vantage point with a hoard of other tourists, In a closed VW Golf.
 Heads and cameras were outstretched in an ungainly attempt to get a half-decent photo.
 After half an hour we reached the front of the queue and our reward was a 30 second view of the adorable pup before being hooted at – yes…hooted!
 Time to move on in search of our next impala.

-You might often hear about about ‘traversing rights’ in reference to your safari experience.
+You might often hear about ‘traversing rights’ in reference to your safari experience.
 So what are traversing rights?
-Traversing rights allow neighbouring lodges to drive on each others’ land which means more space for you to explore and find animals.
+Traversing rights allow neighbouring lodges and reserves to drive on each others’ land which means more space for you to explore and find animals.
 The larger the traversing area the better!
 More land = more biodiversity.
-Phinda Private Game Reserve in KwaZulu-Natal for instance supports 7 different ecosystems – each one attracting a unique variety of life.
+Phinda Private Game Reserve in KwaZulu-Natal for instance supports seven different ecosystems – each one attracting a unique variety of life.

 The best lodges in South Africa are located in the private game reserves.
-Luxury private lodges such as Singita, Lion Sands and Londolozi set the standard for style, service and cuisine.
-Imagine being driven round a Marula tree – after your second or third leopard sighting of the day – to arrive at sundowners and canapés lit by lanterns hanging in the tree, or perhaps a pancake breakfast or a bush braai (BBQ for the Brits) – treats reserved for the private game reserves.
+Luxury private lodges such as Singita, Lion Sands , Londolozi and Silvan set the standard for style, service and cuisine.
+Imagine being driven round a Marula tree – after your second or third leopard sighting of the day – to arrive at sundowners and canapés lit by lanterns hanging in the tree, or perhaps a pancake breakfast or a bush braai (BBQ for the non-South Africans) – treats reserved for the private game reserves.

 The variety of lodges means that there is something for everyone.
 Whether you are in search of contemporary design, fine dining and health spas at the likes of Royal Malewane or Tintswalo or whether you are looking for a more rustic experience at Nottens.
 Or how about a luxury tented safari at Ngala in the Timbavati?